-IRREGULARITY RESPONSE
+Irregularity Response

-1 Late bids Automatic rejection, not read publicly

-and returned unopened to the bidder
+1 Late bids Automatic rejection, not read publicly and returned unopened to the bidder

 2 Unsealed envelopes Automatic rejection

-3 Bid surety insufficient or not submitted with the bid when the bid Automatic rejection
+3 Bid surety insufficient or not Automatic rejection

+Ŭ submitted with the bid when the bid

 request (or any addenda) indicated

 that such surety is required

 4 Execution of Bid Bonds: Automatic rejection

-- Corporate seal or equivalent
+Corporate seal or equivalent -

 proof of authority to bind

 company or signature of the

 BIDDER or both missing

 Corporate seal or equivalent

 proof of authority to bind

 company or signature of

-BONDING company missing
+5 BONDING company missing Automatic rejection

 5 Other Bid Security: Automatic rejection

-Cheque which has not been certified
+certified

 6 Documents, in which all necessary Automatic rejection

-0 Addenda have not been Automatic rejection
+Addenda have not been ,

 acknowledged

 7 Failure to attend mandatory site Automatic rejection

-visit 3
+visit

 8 Bids received on documents other Automatic rejection

 than those provided by the Town of

-Tecumseh
+Tecumseh Automatia raiantian

-9 Failure to insert the Tenderer's Automatic rejection

-1 business name in the Form of
+9 Failure to insert the Tenderer's business name in the Form of Automatic rejection

-10 Tender Automotic rejection
+Tender

-Signature page missing Automatic rejection
+10 Signature page missing Automatic rejection

-Failure to complete document in ink or typed.
-Must be legible Automatic rejection
+Failure to complete document in ink Automatic rejection

+. or typed.
+Must be legible

 12 Pricing page missing Automatic rejection

 Conditions placed by the Tenderer Automatic rejection

-on the Total Contract Price
+on the Total Contract Price -

-14 Part bids (all items not bid) Acceptable unless complete bid has been specified in the request 15 Bids containing minor clerical errors 2 working days to correct initial errors.
+14 Part bids (all items not bid) Acceptable unless complete bid has

+been specified in the request

+Irregularity Response 15 Bids containing minor clerical errors 2 working days to correct initial errors.
 Town reserves the right to waive initialing and accept bid 16 Alternate items bid in whole or in part Available for further consideration unless specified otherwise in request 17 Unit prices in the schedule of prices have been changed but not initialed 2 working days to correct initial errors.
 Town reserves the right to waive initialing and accept bid 18 Mathematical errors which are not consistent with the unit prices 2 working days to initial corrections.
 Unit prices will govern.
-19 Other mathematical errors a) If both the unit price and the total price are left blank, then both shall be considered as zero b) If the unit price is left blank but a total price is shown for the item, the unit price shall be established by dividing the total price by the estimated quantity c) If the total price is left blank for a lump sum item, it shall be considered as zero d) If the tender contains an error in addition and/or subtraction and/or transcription in the approved tender documentation format requested (i.e. not the additional supporting documentation supplied), the error shall be corrected and the corrected total contract price shall govern 20 Bid documents which suggest that the bidder has made a major Consultation with a Solicitor on a casethe bidder has made a major mistake in calculations or bid by-case basis
+19 Other mathematical errors a) If both the unit price and the total price are left blank, then both shall be considered as zero b) If the unit price is left blank but a total price is shown for the item, the unit price shall be established by dividing the total price by the estimated quantity c) If the total price is left blank for a lump sum item, it shall be considered as zero d) If the tender contains an error in addition and/or subtraction and/or transcription in the approved tender documentation format requested (i.e. not the additional supporting documentation supplied), the error shall be corrected and the corrected total contract price shall govern 20 Bid documents which suggest that the bidder has made a major mistake in calculations or bid Consultation with a Solicitor on a case- by-case basis